Low energy is a common and frequently ignored symptom that many patients suffer from.

-Sex hormone do more than just influence your sex drive.
+Sex hormones do more than just influence your sex drive.

-Low testosterone, for instance, has been shown to promote fatigue, decreased energy, poor concentration and a decreased sense of well-being.
+Low testosterone, for instance, has been shown to promote fatigue, decreased energy, poor concentration, and a decreased sense of well-being (8).

 These symptoms exist for both males and females, by the way, which means that checking your sex hormones is important if you are suffering from fatigue.

 I won’t mention much in the way of fatigue related to sex hormone imbalances because the treatment usually requires the replacement of certain hormones and these don’t “count” as supplements because they often require a prescription.

 The main idea behind supplementation to boost energy is that you need to go after the root cause.

 If you are looking for a simple “energy” supplement, it really doesn’t exist.